medibilbaosalud/oneline/README.md

 https://oneline-cvl22fc8y-aitors-projects-69010505.vercel.app/auth/callback
 ```

+### Supabase auth configuration checklist

+Before testing the secure routes, confirm these settings inside the Supabase dashboard:

+- **Allowed Redirect URLs** → include `http://localhost:3000/*`, your production domain such as `https://example.com/*`, and the wildcard for Vercel previews `https://*.vercel.app/*`.
+Add any additional custom domains following the same pattern.
+- **Site URL** → set it to the canonical production hostname (no preview URLs) so Supabase issues cookies for the correct origin.
+- **Environment parity** → keep `NEXT_PUBLIC_SUPABASE_URL` and `NEXT_PUBLIC_SUPABASE_ANON_KEY` in sync across Development, Preview, and Production deployments.
+Rotate keys everywhere if you regenerate them.

 ### Database migrations

 Run the SQL files in `supabase/` (timestamped).
 They create enum types, preference columns, and monthly usage counters in `public.user_vaults`, alongside any additional structures required by the summaries workflow.
 Apply them in chronological order using the Supabase SQL editor or CLI.